GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/artifacts/README.md

     * Genkit CLI installed.

 2.  **Configuration:**
-    *   Update `variables.tf` with your project ID or pass them in as command-line arguments.
+    *   Copy `terraform.tfvars.example` to `terraform.tfvars` and provide configuration or pass variables in as command-line arguments.

 3.  **Deployment:**
     *   Run `terraform init` to initialize the Terraform working directory.